 In August 2020, Tina Smith was a member of the Senate Democrats' Special Committee on the Climate Crisis, which published a report of its findings.

-In 2020, Tina Smith was elected to a full six-year Senate term.
+In 2020, Tina Smith was elected to a full term as a U.S. Senator.

-On January 6, 2021, during the certification of the Electoral College vote count, Tina Smith condemned the attack on the United States Capitol by Trump supporters, calling them "seditionists" and blaming Trump for inciting the attack.
-She later supported the certification of the count and called for Trump's removal from office.
+On January 6, 2021, Tina Smith participated in the certification of the 2021 United States Electoral College vote count.
+After Trump supporters stormed the United States Capitol, Smith called them "seditionists", blamed Trump for inciting the attack and supported the certification of the count after the Capitol was secured.
+She also called for Trump's immediate removal from office.

-In 2021, Tina Smith and four colleagues wrote to Meta CEO Mark Zuckerberg to criticize the company's Diem digital currency project, arguing that "stablecoins in general" are "incompatible with the actual financial regulatory landscape."
+In 2021, Tina Smith and four colleagues wrote to Meta CEO Mark Zuckerberg to criticize the company's Diem digital currency project.

-On May 2, 2022, after Politico released a draft opinion overturning Roe v.
-Wade, Tina Smith responded with a tweet saying, "This is bullshit."
+On May 2, 2022, Tina Smith responded to a leaked draft opinion indicating the U.S. Supreme Court's intent to strike down Roe v.
+Wade, tweeting "This is bullshit."

 In 2022, Tina Smith and Elizabeth Warren wrote to Fidelity Investments CEO Abigail Johnson to object to a plan to allow for the inclusion of Bitcoin in their 401(k)s.

-In March 2024, Tina Smith urged the Biden administration to recognize a "nonmilitarized" Palestinian state after the end of the war in Gaza.
+In March 2024, Tina Smith urged the Biden administration to recognize a "nonmilitarized" Palestinian state after the end of the Gaza war.

 On April 2, 2024, Tina Smith published an essay, "I Hope to Repeal an Arcane Law That Could Be Misused to Ban Abortion Nationwide", in The New York Times.